rotationalio/rotational.io/README.md

 This will display 2 bullet points in the `Results` box on a case study page.
 If only 1 bullet point will be included, delete one of the `- result` fields.
 To display more bullet points, add a `- result` field.

-## Resources
+## Learning Page

-The resources page is a collection of our webinars, conference talks, and other appearances that are available online.
-To add a resource use the hugo new command as follows:
+The learning page is a collection of our webinars, conference talks, and other appearances that are available online.
+To add a resource to the learning page use the hugo new command as follows:

 ```
-$ hugo new resources/resource-name.md
+$ hugo new learning/learning-resource-name.md
 ```

-This will create a new file in the `content/en/resources` directory.
-When using the new command, Hugo uses the `archetypes/resources.md` template file to generate the following frontmatter:
+This will create a new file in the `content/en/learning` directory.
+When using the new command, Hugo uses the `archetypes/learning.md` template file to generate the following frontmatter:

 ```
 ---
-title: "Resource Name"
+title: "Learning Resource Name"
-slug: "resource-name"
+slug: "learning-resource-name"
 draft: false
 event_date: "2023-12-22"
 image: "img/resources/event-image.png"